Gambling · · 2 min read

 Gambling industry silently renames itself to Gaming industry

-I’ve been an active member of the online gambling community for more than 10 years.
+I’ve been an active member of the online gambling community for more than 10 years as a professional gambler.
 I noticed lately that the term ‘gambling’ tends to be substituted by the word ‘gaming’ both in the news and in marketing campaigns.
 Is it because ‘gaming’ sounds more… innocent to the public than gambling?

 Gaming is pretty much connected to… games, obviously!
 Although people have blamed specific video games for encouraging violence and illegal activities (even gambling itself!), video gaming is regarded as a safe hobby in general.
 Just look at popular games at social media like Facebook or the top games in Android and Apple stores.
 With millions of people playing Angry Birds or Farmville, gaming is not only an acceptable word to use, but also appeals to the majority of people in the online world.